 A general rule for new regulations is to avoid excessive specificity.
-Recent codes adopted in some Michigan municipalities are overly complicated and too specific on some issues of lesser importance.
-Such codes can dissuade rather than encourage private sector investment by making compliance too expensive, or too hard to predict.
-Examples include complex or subjective architectural requirements, a mandated mix of use categories, and overlapping regulations.
+Recent codes adopted in some municipalities are overly complicated and too specific on some issues of lesser importance.
+Such codes can dissuade rather than encourage private sector investment by making compliance too expensive or too hard to predict.
+Examples include complex or subjective architectural requirements, a mandated mix of use categories, and overlapping regulations such as regulating both building type and frontage type on the same parcel.

-Align Codes and Ordinances
+Incremental Step: Align Codes and Ordinances

 As this document broadly presents, outdated codes and ordinances are among the greatest barriers to rescaling suburban environments.
-These land development regulations-from zoning ordinances to street standards, parking requirements, site coverage, and height limits-are often responsible for existing transportation and land use patterns, and serve as the default legal structure for new development.
+These land development regulations-from zoning ordinances to street standards, parking requirements, site coverage, and height limits-are often responsible for existing transportation and land use patterns and serve as the default legal structure for new development.
 The upshot is that building a walkable mixed-use neighborhood is often illegal, requiring the developer to seek variances or special permits, which can create uncertainty and delays in the development process or discourage redevelopment in the first place.